ericaselopez/ME396P-Final-Project/README.md

 If you would like to pull data from Reddit yourself, download the searchreddit.py file.
 You will need to create a client ID, client secret, and user agent yourself by registering an application on Reddit.
 Go here for the instructions on how to do so (https://praw.readthedocs.io/en/latest/getting_started/quick_start.html) and here to register your app (https://www.reddit.com/prefs/apps/).

 Step 2.
 Build and train your model
+Once you get the Reddit data and Stock data for TSLA from the training data folder, you can use LSTM_Prediction.py code to run it and traing the LSTM and get your predictions.
+You can change the Epoch, number of nodes in LSTM layer, number of Training and Testing percentage, etc. and see the results.
+You can also choose to have Reddit data as your training data or closing price as your training data (X values).
+The loss function is chosed to be mean square error and you can change it to your favorite loss function if you want.
+At the end of the code, we plot the true values and predicted values so that we compare the accuracy of the prediction visually.